SharpTools (Roslyn C# Analysis) MCP server

 • SharpTool_AddMember: Adds a new member to a specified type

-• SharpTool_OverwriteMember: Replaces or deletes an existing member
+• SharpTool_OverwriteMember: Replaces the definition of an existing member or type

 • SharpTool_RenameSymbol: Renames a symbol and updates all references